*check our new podcast episode at the end of the post*

 Given the idea of 3D food printing as a mean of merging several processing steps into one, there would be a fair decrease of food waste.
 Food won’t be manufactured until ordered, hence less water and less energy will be consumed.

-02×12.
-Food Science roles: meet a Science Communication Manager – The Food Science Addict Podcast
+05×04.
+Food Science careers: talking with a food developer and blogger – The Food Science Addict Podcast

 Dankar I., Haddarah A., Omar F.E.L., Sepulcre F., Pujola’ M. (2018).
 3D printing technology: The new era for food customization and elaboration.
 Trends in Food Science & Technology.
 75, 231 – 242.

 Godoi F.C., Prakash S., Bhandari B.R.
 (2016).
 3D printing technologies applied for food design: status and prospects.
 Journal of Food Engineering.
 179, 44 – 54.

 Lipton J.I., Cutler M., Nigl F., Cohen D., Lipson H. (2015).
 Additive manufacturing for the food industry.
 Trends in Food Science & Technology.
 43, 114 – 123.